airnativeextensions/nativeextensions-documentation/docs/applicationrater/application-id.md

 var applicationId:String = "air." + NativeApplication.nativeApplication.applicationId;
 ```

 There are exceptions to this however!
 If you have an invalid Java package name as your application ID then the AIR packager will change the id to be valid.
-For example, if
-your application has a package starting with a number `com.1invalid.example` will be changed.
+For example, if your application has a package starting with a number `com.1invalid.example` will be changed.
 To confirm you should always make sure you supply the ID that you use in
 the Google Play console to setup your application in the Play Store.

 Additionally note if you are using the `NO_ANDROID_FLAIR` flag you will not have the `air.` prefix mentioned above.

-## iOS
+## iOS / tvOS / macOS

-Under iOS the value is a little more complicated.
+Under Apple the value is a little more complicated.
 It's the value of the Apple ID in your iTunes Connect application page.
-For example, the distriqt test application `com.distriqt.test`
-has an Apple ID of `552872162`.
+For example, the distriqt test application `com.distriqt.test` has an iOS Apple ID of `552872162`.

+> It may be different for your macOS and iOS applications.

 It can also be found in the iTunes App Store link URL which will be of the form
 `https://itunes.apple.com/us/app/[APP_NAME]/id[APP_ID]`